chen0040/keras-video-object-detector/README.md

 The demo code below can be found in [keras_object_detection/demo/detect_objects_in_video.py](keras_object_detection/demo/detect_objects_in_video.py)

-The demo codes takes in a sample video and output another video that has the detected boxes with class labels, it also saved all the predicted boxes and class labels into a npy file
+The demo codes takes in a sample video and output another video that has the detected boxes with class labels

 ```python
 from keras_video_object_detector.library.download_utils import download_file